aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 This use of procedures corresponds to nothing like our intuitive notion of what data should be.
 Nevertheless, all we need to do to show that this is a valid way to represent pairs is to verify that these procedures satisfy the condition given above.

-{% note warning %}
-The subtle point to notice is that the value returned by `(cons x y)` is a procedure -- namely the internally defined procedure `dispatch`.
-{% endnote %}

-Therefore, this procedural implementation of pairs is a valid implementation, and if we access pairs using only `cons`, `car` and `cdr` we cannot distinguish this implementation from one that uses "real" data structures.

 The point of exhibiting the procedural representation of pairs is not that our language works this way (Scheme, and Lisp systems in general, implement pairs directly, for efficiency reasons) but that it could work this way.
 The procedural representation, althougn obscure, is a perfectly adequate way to represent pairs, since it fulfills the only conditions that pairs need to fulfill.
 This example also demonstrates that the ability to manipulate procedures as objects automatically provides the ability to represent compound data.
-This may seem a curiosity now, but procedure representations of data will play a central role in our programming repertoire.

 # Hierarchical Data and the Closure Property

-As we have seen, pairs provide a primitive "glue" that we can use to construct compound data object.
+As we have seen, pairs provide a primitive "glue" that we can use to construct compound data objects.
 The picutre shows a standard way to visualize a pair -- in this case, the pair formed by `(cons 1 2)`.
-In this representation, which is called **box-and-pointer** notation, each object is shown as a pointer to a box.
+In this representation, which is called **box-and-pointer notation**, each object is shown as a pointer to a box.
 The box for a primitive object contains a representation of the object.
 For example, the box for a number contains a numeral.
 The box for a pair is actually a double box, the left part containing (a pointer to) the `car` of the pair and the right part containing the `cdr`.

 ![box-and-pointer](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/box-and-pointer.png)

 The ability to create pairs whose elements are pairs is the essence of list structure's importance as a representation tool.
-In general, an operation for combining data objects satisfies the **closure property** if the results of combining things with that operation can themselves be combined using the same operation.
+We refer to this ability as the **closure property** of `cons`.
+In general, an operation for combining data objects satisfies the closure property if the results of combining things with that operation can themselves be combined using the same operation.
 Closure is the key to power in any means of combination because it permits us to create **hiearchical structures** -- structures made up of parts, which themselves are made up of parts, and so on.

 {% note warning %}
 The use of the word "closure" here comes from abstract algebra, where a set of elements is said to be closed under an operation if applying the operation to elements in the set produces an element that is again an element of the set.
 The Lisp community also (unfortunately) uses the word "closure" to describe a totally unrelated concept: A closure is an implementation technique for representing procedures with free variables.
 We do not use the world "closure" in this second sense in this book.